RobSpectre/Talks-Old/Crapping Rainbows with PhoneGap/outline.md

 	    - More professional services likely in the works

 - Traction
-    - Release candidates for 1.0 GA
+    - Release candidate for 1.0 GA
     - Apple has approved its use, even with the new iOS 4.0 developer license changes
     - appMobi has adopted it as the backbone of their client service
     - Built-in to Adobe Dreamweaver 5.5